-Not so long ago, the fashion world was buzzing about the concept of a capsule wardrobe—the kind of compact closet that only held a bare minimum of pieces that all perfectly matched each other with great ease and much time saved in the morning.
+Not so long ago, the fashion world was buzzing about the concept of a capsule wardrobe—the kind of compact closet that only held a bare minimum number of pieces that all perfectly matched each other and that allowed for great ease and much time saved in the morning.
 Perhaps because the economic downturn was ramping up at the same time that a furious decade of fast-fashion shopping was taking its toll on the capacity of our closets, the capsule wardrobe appeared to be the solution to everyone's fashion woes.

-Five years on, and we thought it time to catch up with the capsule wardrobe guru for a refresher course.
-Times change, trends move on and so do these tidy solutions—and it turns out, maybe we took the capsule wardrobe approach too literally and could do with easing up a little.
+A few years later, we thought it time to catch up with the capsule-wardrobe guru for a refresher course.
+Times change, trends move on, and so do these tidy solutions, and it turns out maybe we took the capsule wardrobe approach too literally and could do with easing up a little.

-"Before I started my capsule, I'd noticed that I had a bad habit of going shopping when I needed to jolt myself out of a bad mood.
+"Before I started my capsule, I noticed that I had a bad habit of going shopping when I needed to jolt myself out of a bad mood.
 Hard day at work?
 Shopping!
 Not feeling very pretty today?
 Shopping!
 Frustrated with my family?
-Shopping!" explains Caroline, who has since curbed her emotional spending habits by creating enforced shopping "fasts," and focusing her attention on seeking out top-quality, long-lasting pieces.
-These factors have meant that all the while she's really found her style.
-"I'm much better at dressing for the life I have, rather than a fantasy life," she says.
+Shopping!" explained Rector, who has since curbed her emotional spending habits by creating enforced shopping "fasts" and focusing her attention on seeking out top-quality, long-lasting pieces.
+These factors have meant that she's really found her style.
+"I'm much better at dressing for the life I have rather than a fantasy life," she said.
 "My closet matches my lifestyle now."
-It's more about mindfulness, then having some majorly strict rules you feel bad about breaking.
+It's more about mindfulness than having some majorly strict rules you feel bad about breaking.

 Does that sound like a stylish setup you'd like for yourself?
 Thought so.
-Then read on to get Caroline's top capsule wardrobe-building tips.
+Read on to get Rector's top capsule wardrobe–building tips.

 You don't have to have a number, but aim for 50 or fewer pieces.